randolf.ca 1.00

 Default constructor.
 You can subclass this constructor and/or create parameterized constructors, any of which may throw exceptions (even though this default one doesn't).

-This is particularly useful for performing pre-run setup before starting the thread (use the run() and start() methods for details), especially with threads that start running in response to external events (such as user interaction events, incoming internet socket connections, etc.).
+This is particularly useful for performing pre-run setup before starting the thread (see the run() and start() methods for details), especially with threads that start running in response to external events (such as user interaction events, incoming internet socket connections, etc.).

 ◆ ~rthread()